zerozole/LangGraph_Sidekick/README.md

 The UI is created using Gradio.

-tools.py define the tools that are available. graph.py sets up the Agentic Workflow using langGraph app.py helps run the agent, cleanup resources if needed and sets up the gradio UI.
+tools.py define the tools that are available.

+graph.py sets up the Agentic Workflow using langGraph.

+app.py helps run the agent, cleanup resources if needed and sets up the gradio UI.

 Here is the Graph created for the agent: